-Are you wondering how to track add to cart eCommerce events in Google Analytics and WordPress?
+Are you wondering how to track add-to-cart eCommerce events in Google Analytics and WordPress?

 Tracking how many times your “Add to Cart” button gets clicked is an important step in learning how your visitors interact with your eCommerce site.
 What products are they the most interested in?
-How many people are adding items to their cart and following through with checkout?
+How many people are adding items to their carts and following through with checkout?

-Google Analytics Ecommerce: The Basics
+Google Analytics eCommerce: The Basics

-Track Add to Cart in WordPress & Google Analytics
+How to Track Add to Cart in WordPress & Google Analytics

 Step 1: Install ExactMetrics